owhite/ODrive/docs/endstop_config.md

 ```
 Then save_configuration and reboot.

+## Homing WETMELON PLEASE REVIEW
+Homing is possible once the ODrive has closed loop control over the axis.
+To trigger homing, we use must first be in AXIS_STATE_CLOSED_LOOP_CONTROL, then we call`<odrv>.<axis>.controller.home_axis()`  This starts the homing sequence.
+The homing sequence works as follows:

+1. Verify that the `min_endstop` is `enabled`
+2. Drive towards the `min_endstop` in velocity control mode at `controller.config.homing_speed`
+3. When the `min_endstop` is pressed, set the current position = `min_endstop.config.offset`
+4. Request position control mode, and move to the positon = `0`

+At the code level this branch initiates the homing process in the function `axis::run_state_machine_loop()`.
+When the user calls `AXIS_STATE_HOMING` the program is sent to `controller::home_axis()`.
+That function sets up the speed of travel, and sets the axis state to `HOMING_STATE_HOMING`. `Axis::run_closed_loop_control_loop` handles operations when the motor is armed.
+This function tests that `HOMING_STATE_HOMING` state is set, if it is, it runs the motor until it reaches `set_pos_setpoint`.
+After that occurs, the state `HOMING_STATE_MOVE_TO_ZERO` is then set, and the motor to travels to `config.offset`.

 ### Performing a homing sequence.

 Once everything is ready, this is an example sequence of commands you can use for manually performing homing.
-You probably need to do something more elaborate for when you build the next consciously self-aware android, but try manual homing first with:
+You probably need to do something more elaborate for when you build the next consciously self-aware android, but try manual homingfirst with:

 ```
 <odrv>.<axis>.requested_state = AXIS_STATE_ENCODER_INDEX_SEARCH